-England is famous for its traditional cottages Oxfordshire’s honey-coloured holiday homes are without doubt some of the prettiest in the UK.
-To give the details of this most historical county is to set it in the centre of literature, landscaped gardens and horticultural delights, primarily Blenheim Palace (Capability Brown and Winston Churchill’s birth place), Stowe, Sulgrave House (with its early American connections), Upton House, Stonor Park, Waterperry Gardens and herb farms including the National Herb Centre and Oxford’s Botanic Gardens.
-Many of the great houses host an attaractive range of events and festivals throughout the year such as the Spring Jousting Tournament in May at Blenheim Palace - perfect for planning a weekend break in a holiday ciottage.
+England is famous for its traditional cottages Oxfordshire’s honey-coloured holiday homes are without a doubt some of the prettiest in the UK.
+To give the details of this most historic county is to set it in the centre of literature, landscaped gardens and horticultural delights, primarily Blenheim Palace (Capability Brown and Winston Churchill’s birthplace), Stowe, Sulgrave House (with its early American connections), Upton House, Stonor Park, Waterperry Gardens and herb farms including the National Herb Centre and Oxford’s Botanic Gardens.
+Many of the great houses host an attractive range of events and festivals throughout the year such as the Spring Jousting Tournament in May at Blenheim Palace - perfect for planning a weekend break in a holiday cottage.

-A quaint, secluded pet-friendly cottage sleeping 2-4, recently refurbished in 2014.
-Set in a remote rural corner of Oxfordshire near Banbury within a stable courtyard.
+A quaint, secluded pet-friendly cottage sleeping 2-4.
+Stable Cottage is set in a remote rural corner of Oxfordshire near Banbury within a stable courtyard.
 Enjoy beautiful country walks in The Chiltern Hills and The Cotswolds.

 Upper End House offers luxury in the Cotswolds.
 The rural cottage lies in Shipton-under-Wychwood in Oxfordshire and boasts sophistication and charm throughout its spacious interior.
 Ample gardens capture the sun and open fire warms the interior during winter, and ensure a memorable family holiday.